About

 I am passionate about the people side of projects and business change.

-This is still my passion, and a strength, but for the past couple of years I’ve been more directed towards the quantitative side of business analysis.
-It’s fascinating to see how that side - the data and numbers - is now becoming more and more part of the capabilities of AI, and I’m interested to see how things develop.
+This is still my passion, and a personal strength, but for the past couple of years my role has directed me towards the quantitative side of business analysis.
+It’s now fascinating to see how that side - the data and numbers - is becoming more and more part of the capabilities of AI, and I’m interested to see how things develop.

 I also wrote in the original ‘about’ page:

-I’m two years into a part time philosophy degree.
+I’m two years into a part time analytical philosophy degree.

 Philosophy teaches you to think, and what could be better than that?